TheSkyFather/Minerals/README.md

-# MineralMod
+# Minerals for Mindustry
-This mod will allow you to immerse yourself in the world of minerals and mechanisms.
+This mod will allow you to immerse yourself in the world of minerals and mbechanisms.
 This mod adds:

 -Drills.